Pete's Walks - Coombe Hill and the Hampdens (part 1)

 The monument on top of Coombe Hill

 The monument on the top of Coombe Hill commemorates the men of Buckinghamshire who died during the Boer War.
 There are normally terrific views from here, but today they were somewhat restricted as a thin blanket of fog covered much of the Vale of Aylesbury.
-From the monument I headed east into a beech wood, and followed a path marked by yellow arrows painted on trees to reach a bend in an old metal fence running through the wood.
-I continued beside the fence for about a mile to reach the attractive hamlet of Dunsmore.
+From the monument I turned right and joined a surfaced path.
+When it turned right (to head back to the car park), I continued ahead with trees now on my right.
+I went through a metal kissing-gate, turned right and crossed a broad track, then followed a footpath (marked by yellow arrows on trees), keeping left at a path junction to reach a bend in an old metal fence running through the wood.
+I continued straight on beside the fence (on my left) for about a mile to reach the attractive hamlet of Dunsmore.

 Looking back along the path to Dunsmore